gabbaborjaa/capstone-project/README.md

-# Udacity Capstone Project #
+# Udacity Travel Application #
 ## Description ##

+Capstone Project for Udacity Front-End Web Development Nanodegree Program

 A travel application that helps users see the weather of their destination as well as the date of travel.

-## Version 2.55 ##
+## Version 2.57 ##

 Final project consists of all skills learned through the Nanodegree Program in Udacity.

-Project consists of API's from Geonames, Weatherbit, and Pixabay.

 This projects uses Node.js, Express, Webpack, Sass, & more.

+# API's Used

+* Pixabay
+* Weatherbit
+* Geonames

 # Project Build